SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/tips_and_examples.md

 ### Load the Spin module to access the CLI

 If you have an API key to access Spin, then simply load the Spin module like so.
-Running a non-intrusive command like `rancher environment` will test that the connection is good by printing out our current Rancher environment.
+Running a non-intrusive command like `rancher environment` will connect to the server using your credentials, test that the connection is good and print out a result.

     nersc$ module load spin
     nersc$ rancher environment